 - Passion Fruit Cheesecake with toasted macadamia nuts

-The passion fruit cheesecake was also a big winner.
 I’m not a huge passion fruit person and even I thought it was delicious.
 It was light, fresh, fruity and a little tart.
 The macadamia nuts provided a nice island inspired crunch to balance out the creamy texture.

-Refreshment Port (Canada)
+Refreshment Port (near Canada)

 Australia (Near Port of Entry)